 RYA DAY SKIPPER THEORY COURSE

 In the RYA Day Skipper Theory Course students are taught the basics of coastal and inshore navigation and pilotage including chartwork, meteorology, position fixing, plotting a course to steer, weather forecasting, a knowledge of tides and the International Regulations for Prevention of Collision at Sea.
-As well as navigation this course will also give students an understanding of different yacht types, explaining nautical terms, and will discuss the equipment carried onboard a boat including safety gear and the procedures to use them.
+As well as navigation this course will also give students an understanding of different boat types, explaining nautical terms, and will discuss the equipment carried onboard a boat including safety gear and the procedures to use them.
 It will cover the use of a VHF and how to send a distress signal.

 Price : FROM £350.00